Jpunt/meteor-fontcustom/README.md

 # FontCustom

-> Important: This package requires Meteor 1.2 (and it's tested on rc-7)

 This package integrates [FontCustom](http://fontcustom.com) with Meteor.
 It is **not** a replacement for the gem, so you'll still have to install that independently.
 It uses an awesome [npm-package](https://www.npmjs.com/package/fontcustom) to run the compilation.

 ## Installation